 Running slower sounds simple.
 Until you actually try it.

-Almost like you’re doing something wrong.
+It can even feel like you are doing something wrong.

-Running slower feels unnatural at first
+Running slower often feels unnatural at first.

 Why this happens

-When you slow down: That pattern breaks.
+When you slow down, that pattern breaks.

 The mismatch